devleagueprep/flexbox_navbar/README.md

 # flexbox_navbar

-Flex your flexbox skills and create a responsive nav bar.
+Flex your flexbox skills and create a responsive nav bar in the styles.css file.

 Some hints:
 1. the nav element will have the following properties: